From “Tales of Hyperborea” By Sydney C Light

 The flashes of light began again, and a simultaneous buzzing drown out all other sound.
 Ling’s head throbbed.
 Not now!
 I have to figure out what to do.
 The Shifu had called this a ‘gift’ but it seemed more like a curse.
 She had no control over any of it; the abilities came and went like whims.
 She wasn’t even sure how she had pulled the Chu’s son back from death.
 It had all come to her in the moment.
 I am like a bird that doesn’t remember how to fly.
 Ling clamped her eyes shut.
 The heavy burden of another’s life was in her hands, and she had no idea what to do.

 When she opened her eyes, she had entered the in-between place again.
 Untethered by time and space, The Watchers came here to speak to one another.
 Zhen and her father were frozen in their positions, a still life tableau of wretchedness.
 The dismal apartment in Qingdoa receded, until it was nothing more than a blue dot.
 All around Ling was empty twilight, except for a vast, gossamer membrane that spread across all of space, dividing one nothingness from another.
-Made up of millions of interlocking dodecahedrons, each translucent segment was no bigger than her hand.
-Each was in turn etched with a pattern of overlaid circles.
+Made up of millions of interlocking dodecahedrons, each translucent segment of the screen was no bigger than her hand.
+Each was in turn was etched in a pattern of overlaid circles that resembled a flower.
 Caught between worlds again, Ling did not panic this time.
 She could only wait and watch.

 Slowly, a scene materialized on the other side of the divide.
 An older woman appeared who looked to be from another time.
 The woman’s pale skin glowed in the flickering light of the cooking fire.
 She wore a long, linen robe, cinched in the middle with a woven belt, and stood stirring a large, steaming metal pot with both hands on a ladle.
 The small room had earthen walls, and Ling could see part of a thatched ceiling above.
 She watched transfixed as the pale woman turned away from her task, wiping her hands on her apron.
 She looked around the room expectantly as if hearing something then turned and looked directly at Ling.
 Her large, slate-colored eyes were unveering.
 “I can’t quite hear you,” she said, “but I know you’re there.”